Alejogb1/job-board/blog-data/is-it-possible-to-increase-containerd-log-limit-beyond-16k.md

 id: "is-it-possible-to-increase-containerd-log-limit-beyond-16k"
 ---

-Alright, let's talk about container logs and their limits, specifically within the context of containerd.
+, let's talk about container logs and their limits, specifically within the context of containerd.
 I remember a project back in '21 where we were dealing with a very verbose application – a real chatterbox, if you will.
 It was spitting out complex debug information, and we quickly hit that 16k log line limit with containerd.
-It wasn't pretty, and figuring out the best way around it was, shall we say, *instructive*.
+It wasn't pretty, and figuring out the best way around it was, shall we say, _instructive_.

 So, the short answer is yes, it is absolutely possible to increase the log limit beyond 16k in containerd, but it's not a simple configuration knob you can just twist.
 This isn't about some magical runtime parameter; it's about understanding how containerd handles logging and then implementing a solution that matches your needs.

 First, let's clarify why there’s a limit.
 The 16k limit isn’t some arbitrary restriction set by a grumpy maintainer.
-It's a *read buffer* size.
+It's a _read buffer_ size.
 By default, containerd uses a pipe to capture container standard output and standard error.
 That pipe has an associated buffer, and when that buffer fills up, data is discarded, leading to truncated log lines if your container outputs more than that within a single 'read' cycle.
 The issue is not about the total log size, but rather about the size of individual log lines and how quickly your container writes to these streams.

 Now, increasing this 'default' buffer directly within containerd isn't a straightforward option.
 It's not exposed through config files or command-line parameters.
 The fundamental design is based around efficient, low-overhead streaming.
 Trying to arbitrarily make the buffer huge has performance implications, particularly if you have thousands of containers.
 So, we need a different approach.